koskath/arete2/course_content/SC/final_md_files/Lecture10/lecture_10_slide_41_information-flows.md

-# Information Flows – Description of the Slide
+# Slide 41 of Lecture 10 contains information about Information Flows – Description of the Slide

 This slide illustrates the complexity of **information flows** in a multimodal logistics chain, highlighting how many actors must coordinate to move a single shipment successfully.
 At the center of the diagram is the **Freight Forwarder (Jessica)**, who acts as the key orchestrator.
 The red annotations emphasize the confusion, questions, and the overwhelming number of interactions she must handle.
 On the left side, the **Exporter/Shipper** and the **Trucker** rely heavily on the forwarder for instructions, documentation, pickup arrangements, and timing.
 They depend on Jessica to communicate booking confirmations, container availability, shipping schedules, customs requirements, and loading instructions.